 Instructions for manual downloading and installation: Before downloading the macros, make sure that you know which version of WPDOS you are using: either 6.x (that is, 6.0, 6,1, or 6.2) or 5.1, and download only the correct set of macros for your version.
 The macros for 6.x will not work with 5.1, and the macros for 5.1 will not work with 6.x.
 Don't even think about using mismatched versions.

-Manual installation for WordPerfect for DOS 6.0, 6.1, and 6.2: The set of macros for WPDOS 6.x may be downloaded in this self-extracting ClipWP6.exe file.
+Manual installation for WordPerfect for DOS 6.0, 6.1, or 6.2: The set of macros for WPDOS 6.x may be downloaded in this self-extracting ClipWP6.exe file.
 (Note: Slightly updated, 26 November 2009; users of earlier versions should download the updated files, replace your existing files, reinstall them into any keyboard layout that uses them, and reconfigure the macros.)
 Before downloading it, run WPDOS and use Shift-F1/Location of Files to learn the exact name your Macro/Keyboard, etc. Personal directory (if two directories are listed, you must use the Personal directory, not the Shared directory; if only a Shared directory is listed, you must also specify a Personal directory, which can be exactly the same as the Shared directory).
 This directory will typically be something like C:\WP62\MACROS.
 After downloading ClipWP6.exe, copy or move it into the Macro/Keyboard, etc. Personal directory.
 Open a DOS prompt or command prompt (Help!
 How do I open or create a DOS prompt?), navigate to your WP Macro directory and run the ClipWP6.exe program to extract the eight files included.

 Note: Users of WordPerfect 6.0, 6.0a, 6.0b, and 6.0c only (not 6.1 or 6.2) must replace the macros in the file above with the revised macros prepared by "Alastair" and available in an attachment to his detailed posting on WordPerfect Universe.
 Extract the three files from the ZIP archive; rename them with a ".WPM" file extension instead of a ".60" file extension, and use these macros instead of the original macros from the archive above.